 The business benefit

-Our hospitality client was able to use the system to benefit the business in ways which they could never have done using pen-and-paper.
+Our client benefited from the Checkit solution in ways they could never have done using pen-and-paper.

 - As many of you will know, the hospitality industry is facing a shortage of chefs.
 Our client had been forced to place a lot of reliance on agency chefs to quickly fill in roles which they were struggling to recruit for.
 Agency chefs, however, were unaware of the client’s processes and procedures, but Checkit helped to ensured agency staff worked within their processes right from the first day.
 Checkit was able to minimise any disruption or deviation from standards caused by the use of agency staff.